 Afi Backup provides an option to manage an encryption key on a user side using Google Cloud KMS (Key Management Service), Azure KMS or Amazon Web Services (AWS) KMS.
 When the BYOK feature is configured, the Afi Backup system will use the user's key to encrypt backup data, while the user maintains full control over the encryption key and can revoke access to backup data anytime.

-This section explains how to create a cryptographic key in Google Cloud KMS and grant access to this key to Afi Backup application.
+This section explains how to create a cryptographic key in Google Cloud KMS and grant access to this key to the Afi Backup application.
 The guide assumes that you have a Google Cloud Platform account with enabled billing.
+The costs for using a customer-managed Google Cloud KMS key to protect your backups are very small and usually don't exceed a few US dollars per an Afi tenant.

 Step 1 - Create a new project in your GCP organization (for example, afi-backup-byok).